 Refinement: approaches which minimise animal suffering and improve welfare

-As evidence, authors are required to provide local, national or international ethical approval statements in the Materials and Methods section (or text describing the experimental procedures) affirms all appropriate measures were taken.
-We require a traceable and unique reference number and the name of the ethical review board in the manuscript.
-In case, no formal ethics committee is available (applicable to only developing countries), the studies shall be sufficient compliance with the Helsinki Declaration (described above) as revised in 2013.
+As evidence, the Methods or Methodology section (or text describing the experimental procedures) should include local, national or international ethical approval statements.
+In case, the research was conducted where no formal ethics committee exists (applicable to only developing countries), the studies shall have complied with the Helsinki Declaration (described above) as revised in 2013.

-We also recommend our authors to follow Convention on Biological Diversity and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
+If plants are involved in your research, authors need to follow Convention on Biological Diversity and the Convention on the Trade in Endangered Species of Wild Fauna and Flora.

 Authors must provide relevant documents and unique digital identifier for manuscripts that describe new taxa or species.
 They should also declare that the relevant guidelines have been followed for algae, fungi and plants, zoological taxa, bacteria, and viruses.
 Registration numbers for the new species (for e.g., from MycoBank for fungi or ZooBank for zoological species) should be stated in the manuscript.
 New virus names should be sent to the relevant study groups for consideration before publication in a journal.